Location map here

 WDDC awarded £360 from the Community Fund, which has paid for a craftsman-designed and made noticeboard, and also spring flowering bulbs, which were planted in the autumn.

 On August 8th 2012, representatives of all those involved in this project met together on Jubilee Green.
 Those present included The Mayor and Mayoress of Bridport, David and Anne Rickard, and 3 other Town Councillors; Don Morley, President of the Lions club of Bridport and 7 or 8 other "Lions"; Councillor David Tett, representing WDDC; Colin Crabb, of Vertiworks, who made the noticeboard; Jane Dibdin, a local resident; Jill Lloyd, chair of BCOG, and 3 other members.

 Jubilee Green - older information (2012 - 2017, includes working session reports)

 - Letter (February 2012) from the Chair of BCOG to local residents and community groups

 - Aerial map (showing plantings, taken January 2014)

 For a larger scale, interactive map showing the location of Jubilee Green, please click the link below:

-● If you live nearby and would like to help look after Jubilee Green, please contact Ian Bark: firstname.lastname@example.org
+● If you live nearby and would like to join our working sessions to help look after Jubilee Green, please contact Ian Bark: firstname.lastname@example.org